JavierEspinosaP/evolution/README.md

-├── index.html          # The main HTML file that includes the structure of the web page ├── style.css           # Styles for the simulation UI ├── music.js            # Handles background music logic and controls ├── script.js           # Main script for managing the simulation, rendering, and user interactions ├── classes.js          # Defines the classes for creatures, food, and other entities ├── logic.js            # Contains the logic for updating the state of the simulation ├── assets/             # Directory containing images, audio files, and other assets │   ├── imgs/
+├── index.html          # The main HTML file that includes the structure of the web page ├── style.css           # Styles for the simulation UI ├── music.js            # Handles background music logic and controls ├── script.js           # Main script for managing the updates that comes to the backend ├── assets/             # Directory containing images, audio files, and other assets │   ├── imgs/
 │   └── music/